-Warragul Chiropractic prides itself on evidence-based chiropractic therapy.
-Spinal manipulation has been extensively researched over many years and has demonstrated effectiveness and safety in the treatment of a range of spinal disorders.
+Warragul Chiropractic prides itself on using the latest in evidence-based spinal therapies.
+Spinal manipulation has been extensively researched over many years and has demonstrated effectiveness and safety in the treatment of a range of spinal disorders 1.

 What Conditions May Benefit From Decompression?

-- Brachialgia (arm pain, weakness or numbness/tingling orig
+- Brachialgia (arm pain, weakness or numbness/tingling originating in the neck) 6

 How Does Decompression Work?

-Decompression therapy can be applied using precise gentle computer programmed movements or specifically applied by the practitioner at specific vertebral levels (Cox Technic).
-During the stretching process, pressure is reduced within the intervertebral discs, the nerve canals are widened and surrounding soft tissues and joints are stretched.
+Decompression therapy is applied using precise gentle computer programmed movements (using an automated table) or applied by the practitioner at specific vertebral levels (Cox Technic).
+As the spine is gently stretched, pressure is reduced within the intervertebral discs, the nerve canals are widened, joints are opened and surrounding soft tissues and joints are stretched.
+11,12

-- Disc conditions – as bulges or herniation's are drawn in, the transfer of essential nutrients and oxygen facilitates the disc to begin the healing process.
+- Disc conditions – as bulges or herniation's are drawn in during decompression, the transfer of essential nutrients and oxygen may facilitate the disc to heal.

-- Nerve Conditions – nerve pressure is reduced allowing blood flow and nutrients to heal swollen, inflamed or damaged nerve tissues.
+- Nerve Conditions – nerve pressure is reduced which may return blood flow and nutrients to swollen, inflamed or damaged nerve tissues.

-- Joint Conditions – Pressure is released from stiff and inflamed joints helping to restore normal movement.
+- Joint Conditions – Pressure is released from stiff and inflamed joints which may assist the return of normal spinal movements.

 This decompression therapy slowly and gently lengthens the spine through precise computer programmed movements.

 Treatments typically take between 10 and 30 minutes, depending on the spine region being targeted and the severity of the condition.
-The table has an advanced computer-controlled biofeedback response which adjusts forces at a rate of 20 milliseconds (the human neurological response is 50 milliseconds).
-This feature allows for very gentle stretching forces to be applied to the spine, all but eliminating unwanted muscle spasms, a common side-effect during treatment on conventional traction tables.
+The table has an advanced computer-controlled biofeedback response which controls decompression forces in real-time.
+This feature allows for very gentle stretching forces to be applied to the spine, all but eliminating unwanted muscle spasms, a side-effect frequently associated with conventional traction tables.